jameswnl/notify/README.md

 2. Mailing service: Google mail service
 3. Hosting: Google App Engine and its cron job

 I try to refactor the code in a way to allow plugging in different data source other than google spreadsheet and different mailing service e.g. AWS SNS.
 I create this with my own use cases in mind and try to make it as generic.
-Obvious, there will be a lot of room for improvement in terms of code quality and feature.
 As this is just a pet project which I built using time squeezed out of my day time job and kids/family time, it is not at the level of code quality and feature richness I would like it to be.